vijayprasath88/blue-green-deployment/README.md

     run the below command to check the application routes
     >>cf routes

-    use below command to unmap an url from application url
+    use the below command to unmap an url from the application url
-    >> cf unmap-route blue-url -n application-route-url
+    >>cf unmap-route blue-url -n application-route-url